-Sheena G. Jack
+Sheena Jack

-BA (Acc), CA, GAICD

-Chief Executive Officer and Managing Director
+BA (Acc), CA, GAICD Chief Executive Officer & Managing Director

 Ms Jack was appointed as Managing Director of HCF in September 2017, having held the position of Chief Executive Officer since August 2017.
-She was appointed as a Director of HCF Life in August 2017, a Director of the Corporate Trustee of the HCF Research Foundation in September 2017 and appointed to the Board of Manchester Unity in November 2017.
+She was appointed as a Director of HCF Life in August 2017, and a Director of the Corporate Trustee of the HCF Research Foundation in September 2017.
 Ms Jack also joined the Board of Flip Insurance Pty Ltd (a wholly owned subsidiary of HCF Life Insurance Company Pty Ltd) in April 2021.
-She was appointed to the Board of Railway & Transport Health Fund Ltd and Transport Health Pty Ltd on 1 November 2021.